132nd-etcher/docs/OvGME for pilots/index.md

 OvGME will eventually replace the Skinstaller for the installation and updates of skins and mods within the 132^nd^ Virtual Wing.

-This document is split in two parts:
+The documentation for //ovgme is split into two parts:

--   The first part is intended for everyone, and will describe the procedures to use OvGME on a day-to-day basis.
+-   The first part is intended for everyone, and will describe the procedures to use OvGME on a day-to-day basis (this document).

--   The second part is intended for maintainers, i.e. the people responsible for updating mods and skins, and for keeping them up to date.
+-   The second part is intended for maintainers, i.e. the people responsible for updating mods and skins, and for keeping them up to date (separate document).

 # OvGME installation